ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 # Transport Services Architecture and Concepts {#concepts}

 This section and the remainder of this document describe the architecture non-normatively.
-The concepts defined in this document are intended primarily for use in the documents and specifications that describe the Transport Services architecture and API.
+The concepts defined in this document are intended primarily for use in the documents and specifications that describe the Transport Services Architecture, the Transport Services API and the associated Transport System.
 While the specific terminology can be used in some implementations, it is expected that there will remain a variety of terms used by running code.

 The architecture divides the concepts for Transport Services into two categories:

 1. API concepts, which are intended to be exposed to applications; and
-2. Implementation concepts that are intended to be internally used when building Transport System that implements the Transport Services Architecture.
+2. Implementation concepts that are intended to be internally used when building Transport System.

 The following diagram summarizes the top-level concepts in the architecture and how they relate to one another.